Skip to main content

 The consumer edition (From Good Hands to Boxing Gloves: The Dark Side of Insurance, 2008, ASIN: 1934833010) is written for a general audience.
 It explains the McKinsey engagement in accessible language and focuses on what policyholders need to understand about how modern claims operations work.

-The legal practitioner edition (From Good Hands to Boxing Gloves: How Allstate Changed Casualty Insurance in America, ASIN: 0974324841) runs 746 pages and adds extensive chapters by Dr. Michael D. Freeman demolishing Allstate's Minor Impact Soft Tissue (MIST) defense — the company's systematic methodology for denying or minimizing injury claims from low-speed collisions.
-This edition is cited as the authoritative source on Allstate's Wikipedia page regarding claims handling practices.
+The legal practitioner edition (From Good Hands to Boxing Gloves: How Allstate Changed Casualty Insurance in America, ASIN: 0974324841) is the substantially longer companion volume, with chapters by Dr. Michael A. Freeman covering the Minor Impact Soft Tissue (MIST) methodology Allstate applied to low-speed collision injury claims.
+The practitioner edition is cited in the discussion of Allstate's claims-handling practices on the Allstate Wikipedia article.

 For property claims practitioners, the consumer edition provides the essential education.
 The practitioner edition is for attorneys preparing bad faith litigation against Allstate or carriers that adopted similar programs.